Frequently Asked Questions

 What is Buckle Buddies?

-Palmetto Health Children’s Hospital, in partnership with the South Carolina Department of Public Safety, created the Buckle Buddies program to raise awareness about child passenger safety and to offer families educational information to help them keep their children safe.
+Prisma Health Children's Hospital–Midlands, in partnership with the South Carolina Department of Public Safety, created the Buckle Buddies program to raise awareness about child passenger safety and to offer families educational information to help them keep their children safe.

 How do I report a violation?